Mazhar Khan (actor, born 1905): Talkies

+1930s

-1930sNurjehan (1931) was his debut Talkie film.
+Nurjehan (1931) was Khan's debut talkie film.
 It was made by the Imperial Film Company and directed by Ezra Mir.
-The film starred Vimala, Mubarak, Nayampally and Jilloobai with Mazhar.
+The film starred Vimala, Mubarak, Nayampally and Jilloobai alongside Khan.
 The music director was Joseph David.
-The film "established" Mazhar in Talkies.
+The film "established" Khan in talkies.
 In 1932 he acted with actor-singer K. L. Saigal and Kumar in Subah Ka Sitara produced by New Theatres Ltd., Calcutta, and directed by Premankur Atorthy.
 Saigal was a new entry in the film industry and had made two film prior to this.

-In 1933, Mazhar acted in films produced by East India Film Company: Nala Damayanti was directed by B. H. Rajhans and had Mazhar starring along with Mukhtar Begum, Krishna Chandra Dey, Indubala.
-Ek Din Ka Badshah also called King For A Day was again directed by Rajhans and had Sabita Devi, Indubala, and Bachan as co-stars.
-Aurat Ka Pyar a.k.a.
-A Woman's Love was directed by A. R. Kardar and starred Gul Hamid, Mukhtar Begum, Anwaribai and Bachan.
+In 1933, Khan acted in films produced by East India Film Company: Nala Damayanti was directed by B. H. Rajhans, starring Khan along with Mukhtar Begum, Krishna Chandra Dey, and Indubala.
+Ek Din Ka Badshah (English: King For A Day) was again directed by Rajhans and had Sabita Devi, Indubala, and Bachan as co-stars.
+Aurat Ka Pyar (English: A Woman's Love) was directed by A. R. Kardar and starred Gul Hamid, Mukhtar Begum, Anwaribai and Bachan.
 Mushtaq Ahmed composed the music and lyrics were by Agha Hashar Kashmiri, who also scripted the film.

-In 1934-1935, Mazhar acted in several films with Chandragupta (1934) a historical directed by A. R. Kardar, becoming a commercial success at the box-office, and Kardar being termed as a "talented film-maker".
+In 1934-1935, Khan acted in several films with Chandragupta (1934) a historical directed by A. R. Kardar, becoming a commercial success at the box-office, and Kardar being termed as a "talented film-maker".
 The film co-starred Nazir in the title role of Chandragupta, along with Sabita Devi and Gul Hamid.
-The other significant films of 1933 were Sultana, Mumtaz Begum and Night Bird all produced by East India Film Company.
-His four films in 1935 were Sulagto Sansar a.k.a.
-Murderer directed by G. R. Sethi, Step Mother a.k.a.
-Sauteli Ma by S. D. Kerawala, Selima by Modhu Bose and Bidrohi a.k.a.
-Freedom Fighter by Dhirendranath Ganguly.
+The other significant films of 1933 were Sultana, Mumtaz Begum and Night Bird, all produced by East India Film Company.
+His four films in 1935 were Sulagto Sansar (English: Murderer) directed by G. R. Sethi, Sauteli Ma (English: Stepmother) by S. D. Kerawala, Selima by Modhu Bose, and Bidrohi (English: Freedom Fighter) by Dhirendranath Ganguly.

-1936 had Mazhar Khan enacting a significant role along with Gul Hamid in Baghi Sipahi, an adaptation of Cardinal Richelieu (1935).
+1936 had Khan enacting a significant role along with Gul Hamid in Baghi Sipahi, an adaptation of Cardinal Richelieu (1935).
 A costume action drama, it was directed by A. R. Kardar and co-starred Bimla Kumari and Lalita.
-In 1939, Mazhar was shown as a businessman interested in crossword puzzles in the film Aap Ki Marzi.
-Directed by Sarvottam Badami, it co-starred Sabita Devi and Motilal.
-It was based on the Edward Buzzell directed film Paradise for Three (1938) from Erich Kastner's novel.
+In 1939, Khan acted in the film Aap Ki Marzi, directed by Sarvottam Badami, and co-starring Sabita Devi and Motilal.
+It was based on the Edward Buzzell directed film Paradise for Three (1938) from Erich Kastner's novel Three Men in the Snow.